 State law forbids school employees from using corporal punishment against any student.
-Certain actions by school employees are not considered corporal punishment.
-Additionally, school employees may use "reasonable and necessary force, not designed or intended to cause pain" to do certain things, such as prevent harm to persons or property.
+School employees may use "reasonable and necessary force, not designed or intended to cause pain" to do certain things, such as prevent harm to persons or property.

 State law also places limits on school employees' abilities to physically confine and detain and to physically restrain any student.
 The law limits why, how, where, and for how long a school employee may physically confine and detain and physically restrain a child.
 If a child is restrained, or confined and detained, the school must maintain documentation and must provide certain types of notice to the child's parent as required by lowa Administrative Code Chapter 103.